Materials Science and Engineering MSMSE

 About the Program

-The graduate master of science (MS) program in Materials Science and Engineering (MSE) aims to provide an education which encompasses both the breadth and depth of the most recent knowledge base in the materials science and engineering fields in a format suitable for individuals seeking careers in academia and/or industry.
+The graduate master of science (MS) program in Materials Science and Engineering (MSE) aims to provide an education which encompasses both the breadth and depth of the most recent knowledge base in the materials science and engineering field in a format suitable for individuals seeking careers in academia and/or industry.
 In addition, the program provides students with research training through research credits and/or thesis research.

 The graduate student body reflects a broad spectrum of undergraduate backgrounds.
-Because of the expansion into interdisciplinary areas, qualified physical and biological science, and other engineering program graduates may also join the program.
+Because of the expansion into interdisciplinary areas, qualified physical and biological sciences and other engineering program graduates may also join the program.
 Students without an undergraduate degree in Materials Science and Engineering (MSE) are required to take MATE 503 Introduction to Materials Engineering.

 The MS program in Materials Science and Engineering (MSE) is offered both on a regular full-time and on a part-time basis.